-We reviewed the evidence about the b enefits and harms of continuous non-invasive estimation of the oxygen levels of the brain tissue by near-infrared spectroscopy (NIRS) on mortality and later development in infants born more than 8 weeks before expected birthday .
-We found one study. . .
+To determine the benefits and harms of continuous non-invasive estimation of the oxygen levels of the brain tissue by near-infrared spectroscopy (NIRS) on mortality and later development in infants born more than 8 weeks preterm.

 The single trial we found showed a large and significant difference in brain oxygenation between the experimental group and the control group.
 Low oxygenation was far more common in the control group.
-It did not, however, find that monitoring with NIRS reduce mortality or . the occurence of the most common complications of very preterm bith, i.e. intracranial bleedings, chronic lung disease, dama ge of the intestines (necrotising enterocolitis), and blindness (retinopathy of prematurity).
+It did not, however, find that monitoring with NIRS reduces mortality or the occurrence of the most common complications of very preterm birth, i.e. intracranial bleedings, chronic lung disease, damage of the intestines (necrotising enterocolitis), and blindness (retinopathy of prematurity).

 Quality of evidence